3-phase Kavach roll-out strategy finalised by Railways

-Concerned over accidents and collision on train tracks, the Indian Railways has worked out a three-phase Kavach – the indigenous train collision prevention and avoidance system – roll out plan covering over 66,000 route KMs (rKM) of key and high-density routes across its total network of 68,000 rKM.
-Installation completion deadline is set by 2030.
+Concerned over accidents and collision on train tracks, the Indian Railways has worked out a three-phase Kavach – the indigenous train collision prevention and avoidance system – a roll-out plan covering over 66,000 route km (rKM) of key and high-density routes across its total network of 68,000 rKM.
+Installation completion deadline is 2030.

-In all, sanction for installation of Kavach 4.0 has been received in 36,000 rKM, of which umbrella sanction received in FY25 was for 30,000 rKM.
+In all, sanctions for installation of Kavach 4.0 has been received in 36,000 rKM, of which umbrella sanction received in FY25 is for 30,000 rKM.

 Review of Rollout